 Required texts: Paul Celan: Ausgewählte Gedichte / Zwei Reden.
 Nachwort Beda Allemann.
 Suhrkamp Verlag, Berlin; Ingeborg Bachmann: Gedichte, Erzählungen, Hörspiel, Essays.
 Pieper Verlag, München; Wolfgang Emmerich: Paul Celan (rororo Monographien), Rowohlt Verlag; Hans Höller: Ingeborg Bachmann (rororo Monographien), Rowohlt Verlag.
 Literature

-A reader will be made available.
-Area Studies
+A course reader will be made available.* Literature

 GRMN6680 - German Romanticism